binnes/WiFiMeshRaspberryPi/part1/ROUTE.md

     br0     8000.b827ebe818b0   no      bat0
                                         eth0
     ```

+6. You can verify the bridge device is connected to the mesh the same way you verified the gateway device, using commands ```sudo batctl if``` and ```sudo batctl n```.
+7. For the mesh to work there needs to be communication path from the bridge node to the gateway node.
+If the mesh nodes are spread apart you can check the mesh, by logging onto each mesh device and looking at the neighbours

 Once your laptop is connected to the bridge node and has an IP address in the mesh network it will be able to directly connect to all the nodes in the mesh and also access any computer on the home/office network and the Internet.
 Try issuing command ```ping www.ibm.com -c 5```, where you should get an response similar to: